/**

 Special Tokens

-Before diving into code, let’s understand special tokens - reserved tokens with specific meanings in the LLM pipeline:
+Before examining the code, understand special tokens - reserved tokens with specific meanings in the LLM pipeline:

-These tokens are reserved in the vocabulary before training begins, ensuring consistent IDs across all tokenizers.
+The vocabulary reserves these tokens before training begins, ensuring consistent IDs across all tokenizers.

 Code Walkthrough